 When building an application, IntelliJ IDEA copies all resources into the output directory, preserving the directory structure of the resources relative to the source path.
 The following file types are recognized as resources by default:

 The pattern of recognized resource files can be configured as a regular expression in the Compiler dialog (Settings/Preferences (Ctrl+Alt+S) ).
-Using the Resource Patterns text box, you can add your own file extensions and create custom list of resources.
+Using the Resource Patterns field, you can add your own file extensions and create custom list of resources.